redcross/dcsops/CONTRIBUTING.md

 #### Feature life cycle

-Each feature branch should be started from some point on master, with pull requests for review before merging into master.
+Each feature branch should be started from some point on main, with pull requests for review before merging into main.
 At some point in the future, the code will make it into the `candidate-production`, and moved into heroku staging.
 Once it passes muster, it will be merged into production and pushed to heroku production.